 What Reporting do I Receive?

-Online account access, including monthly statements and relevant tax documents, are available through the custodian (typically Fidelity).
+Online account access, including monthly statements and relevant tax documents, are available through the custodian (typically Fidelity or Schwab).
 Hamilton Point also provides Quarterly Reporting Packages and a proprietary newsletter.

 Does Hamilton Point Provide Services Other than Investment Management?